Sultan Agung of Mataram: Rebellions

 By 1625, Mataram was the undisputed ruler of most of Java.
 However, its military strength did not deter Mataram's vassals from rebellion, due to his inability to conquer Batavia.
 Pajang rebelled in 1617, and Pati rebelled in 1627.
 Following the capture of Surabaya in 1625, expansion halted as the empire was beset by rebellions.

 In 1630, Mataram crushed a rebellion in Tembayat (southeast of Klaten).
 However, in 1631–1636, Mataram had to suppress the rebellion of Sumedang and Ukur in West Java.
-Agung's attempt to capture Batavia in 1628–1629, and his attempts to drive the Dutch from Java ended in failure.
+Agung's attempt to capture Batavia in 1628–1629 and his attempts to drive the Dutch from Java failed.

 Rebellions continued, the next one was the Giri Kedaton rebellion, whose people were unwilling to submit to Mataram.
-As Mataram's troops still respected Giri Kedaton's soldiers which was considered as the descendant of Sunan Giri, a member of the Walisanga, Sultan Agung assigned Pangeran Pekik, a descendant of Sunan Ampel (Sunan Giri's father-in-law), to suppress the rebellion.
+As Mataram's troops still respected Giri Kedaton's soldiers which was considered the descendant of Sunan Giri, a member of the Walisanga, Sultan Agung assigned Pangeran Pekik, a descendant of Sunan Ampel (Sunan Giri's father-in-law), to suppress the rebellion.
 Pangeran Pekik himself had been married to Queen Pandansari, Sultan Agung's sister, in 1633.
 The Giri Kedaton rebellion would be completely suppressed by them three years later.

 Death

 In 1632 Sultan Agung began building Imogiri, his burial place, about 15 kilometers south of Yogyakarta.
 Imogiri remains the resting place of most of the royalty of Yogyakarta and Surakarta to this day.
-In Agung's complex, Sultan Agung, Queen Batang, and their sons are also buried there.
-Agung died in the spring of 1645, leaving behind an empire that covered most of Java that stretched to its neighboring islands.
+In Agung's complex, Sultan Agung, Queen Batang, and their sons are also buried.
+Agung died in the spring of 1645, leaving behind an empire that covered most of Java and stretched to its neighboring islands.

-In accordance to his will, Sultan Agung was succeeded by his son, RM.
+In accordance with his will, Sultan Agung was succeeded by his son, RM.
 Sayidin, styled Amangkurat I.

 Administration

 Sultan Agung's major legacy lies however in the administrative reforms he undertook in the conquered territories.
 The ever-increasing large territorial extent of these territories led him to create an innovative and rational administrative structure.

 Apart from his conquests, the sultan also sought to rationalize and improve the internal government of his kingdom.
-He reformed the tax-code and brought the courts and judicial system more in line with Quranic precepts.
+He reformed the tax code and brought the courts and judicial system more in line with Quranic precepts.
 He commissioned the building of the Karta Palace in 1614, the Royal Graveyard of Imogiri, as well as other social and civic structures within the kingdom.

-He created "provinces" by appointing people as adipati (equivalent to Duke) at the head of territories called kadipaten (Duchy), particularly those territories in the western part of Java, where Mataram was facing Banten and Batavia, two places who resisted his wars of conquest.
-A kabupaten like Karawang, for instance, was created when Sultan Agung appointed prince Kertabumi as its first adipati in 1636.
+He created "provinces" by appointing people as adipati (equivalent to Duke) at the head of territories called kadipaten (Duchy), particularly those territories in the western part of Java, where Mataram was facing Banten and Batavia, two places that resisted his wars of conquest.
+A kabupaten like Karawang, for instance, was created when Sultan Agung appointed Prince Kertabumi as its first adipati in 1636.